 The Arki School of painting was founded by Raja Sabha Chand, while Raja Shiv Saran Singh patronized scholars, saints, and religious men.

 The fort and palace of the small town of Arki, represent the royal heritage of the erstwhile state.

 The ancient temples, wooded hills, the Sair fair, the buffalo fighting and the outdoors of Arki are worth seeing.

 Baghal School of Painting at Arki.
 The colors of which are still vibrant and the rich architecture indicates the Royal sense of aestheticsClick thumbnail to view full-size

 The Fort Palace of Arki

-This sprawling palace fort is situated on the Western Himalayas in in the backdrop of awe inspiring hills, thick forests and breath taking view.
+This sprawling palace fort is situated in the Western Himalayas in the backdrop of awe-inspiring hills, thick forests, and breathtaking view.
 Built in the Kalam style of architecture, the beleaguered garden and the Bougainvillea bushes in the fort add to its beauty on the hillside terraces.

 The original palace was built, at the foot of the fort, near the old Luxmi Narayan Temple where the Arki bazaar stands today.
 In 1760, the palace started sinking due to erosion.
 Thus the royal residence was moved to the fort.

 The Arki fort palace was built by Rana Prithvi Singh, the son of Sabha Chand in 1795- 1805 AD.
 But it was in 1830 AD that, Rana Shiv Sharan Singh laid down the foundation of the famous Divan-e- Khas or the Court hall for Private Audience in the Arki fort Palace.
 The Hall is situated on the upper floor of the double story of the palace.
 The hall is crowned with arched windows that open into the courtyard below presenting a beautiful view of the entire valley.
 The stunningly colorful murals and miniature painting cover the walls, ceilings, archways and the passages of the building.